cekpowell/csvql/README.md

 #### Language Definition

-- The programming language developed is known as **Choran**, and is heavily influenced by **SQL**.
+- The programming language developed is known as **CSVQL**, and is heavily influenced by **SQL**.
-- A detailed description of the Choran programming language (*including syntax, grammar, language semantics, execution model and example programs*) is provided in `Documentation.pdf`.
+- A detailed description of the CSVQL programming language (*including syntax, grammar, language semantics, execution model and example programs*) is provided in `Documentation.pdf`.

 ---